-People see sexy pictures of women as objects, not peopleMay 15th, 2012 in Psychology & Psychiatry /
+People see sexy pictures of women as objects, not peopleMay 15, 2012 in Medicine & Health / Psychology & Psychiatry

 Perfume ads, beer billboards, movie posters: everywhere you look, women's sexualized bodies are on display.
 A new study published in Psychological Science, a journal of the Association for Psychological Science, finds that both men and women see images of sexy women's bodies as objects, while they see sexy-looking men as people.